pgreenland/attinyrtc/README.md

 ### Note

+The programmer I'm using is a usbasp programmer, search eBay for USBasp, they all seem pretty much the same.
+Remember to head over to [USBasp](https://www.fischl.de/usbasp/) to drop them a tip.
+Alternatively any programmer supported by avrdude can be selected via configuration in the CMake file.

 As part of setting fuses the reset pin is reconfigured as GPIO.

 Once this has been done the only way to re-program the chip is by using high voltage programming.

 During development, as a workaround I've been re-assigning one of the unused crystal pins to fullfil the role of the PB5, with the help of a small adapter.
 Thereby allowing standard ICSP programming with no high voltage funny business required.

+After the initial programming I found [this guide](https://www.electronics-lab.com/recover-bricked-attiny-using-arduino-as-high-voltage-programmer/) helpful.
+Using a spare Arduino and minimal components to rewrite the fuses using HV programming, such that the reset pin is again enabled and regular ICSP programming can be performed again.